databricks-industry-solutions/rtm-fraud-detection/README.md

    databricks bundle run rtm_fraud_detection_workflow
    ```

-The bundle will automatically:
-- Create a dedicated cluster with the correct RTM configuration
-- Run the introduction and quick start notebooks
-- Execute the full fraud detection pipeline
-- Train and deploy the ML model with MLflow

 Alternatively, you can deploy from the **Databricks UI**:
 1. Open the cloned folder in your workspace
 2. Open the **Asset Bundle Editor**